damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 ### Staff Engineer

-A Senior Service Engineer will be promoted to Staff Service Engineer when he/she has demonstrated significant leadership to resolve customer issues.
-This may involve a number of items:
+A Senior Service Engineer will be promoted to Staff Service Engineer when he/she has demonstrated significant leadership and impact; typically around resolving customer issues.
+This may involve any type of consistent "above and beyond senior level" performance, for example:

-- Technical Skills
-  - Can solve most support tickets in a reasonable time without escalating to development
-  - Expert in most advanced topics (e.g. LDAP, Jenkins/CI integration, Geo)
-  - Regularly submits merge requests for customer GitLab bugs/issues
+1. Regularly submitting merge requests for customer reported/requested GitLab bugs and feature proposals
-  - Provides thorough and timely code and ticket response feedback for peers
-- Actively works across functional groups to improve product or processes
-- Looks for opportunities to improve the customer user experience
+1. Working across functional groups to deliver on projects relating to customer experience and success.
-  - Documentation: writing in-depth documentation that shares knowledge and radiates GitLab technical strengths
+1. Writing in-depth documentation and clarifying community communications that share knowledge and radiate GitLab's technical strengths
-  - Support processes and workflow
-  - Administrator maintenance tasks
-- Maintain one or more complementary projects
+1. The ability to create innovative solutions that push GitLab's technical abilities ahead of the curve
+1. Identifying significant projects that result in substantial cost savings or revenue
+1. Proactively defining and solving important architectural issues